 The northern shark fisheries comprise the state-managed WA North Coast Shark Fishery (WANCSF) in the Pilbara and western Kimberley and the Joint Authority Northern Shark Fishery (JANSF) in the eastern Kimberley.
 Until July 2005, when new management arrangements were proposed for the two fisheries, the primary fishing method was demersal longlining in the WANCSF with only a small and intermittent amount of pelagic gillnetting in the JANSF.
-The intent of the proposed management revisions was to reduce the total effort capacity of the fisheries and retarget fishing towards more productive blacktip whaler stocks in the Kimberley.
+The intent of the proposed management revisions was to reduce the total effort capacity of the fisheries and re-target fishing towards more productive blacktip whaler stocks in the Kimberley.

 Implementation of the proposed new management arrangements has been delayed by negotiations by the Joint Authority (comprising the Western Australian and Commonwealth ministers), although there has been lower than anticipated effort in the fisheries since 2005.
+This is mainly due to the closure of the WANCSF since 2005 under a Section 43 order.